Table of Contents

 - The rules and the definition of the Act have increased along with the detailed explanation.
 This added more violations to the already present ones, meaning that there is a greater risk for non-compliance and failure to address.
 Federal investigations are now more possible, including penalties and fines.

 - HIPAA requires all CEs and BAs, both, to document their procedures and policies as per the Act.

 - State Attorney Generals and the Department of Human & Health Services are taking steps to hire, train and enforce the Act according to the policies.

 - Lastly, the non-compliant organizations are not only paying fines but investigators also record and report in media in a sort of “Wall of shame”.

-We, at InvoZone, strongly recommend others not to deal with healthcare businesses who do not realize the importance of HIPAA and its policies.
-We believe in data encryption, privacy procedures and tools that can deliver unparalleled care and brilliant outcomes.
-Talk to our representatives to find out how we cater to the policies to make our clients, and their client’s feel secure.
+We, at InvoZone, strongly recommend others not to deal with healthcare businesses that do not realize the importance of HIPAA compliance in healthcare.
+We believe in data encryption, privacy procedures, and tools that can deliver unparalleled care and brilliant outcomes.
+Talk to our representatives to find out how we cater to the policies to make our clients, and their clients feel secure.